 Diagram rule and layout definitions

 The diagram rule and layout definitions are set up on a diagram template.
-They specify how the diagrams based on that template are built, for example:
+They specify how the diagrams are built based on that template; for example:

 - The details of the diagram rules that are used to build the content of the diagrams

-- The list of the diagram layouts that can be executed on the diagram features (whether those layouts are automatically executed at the diagram building or not)
+- The list of the diagram layouts that can be run on the diagram features (whether those layouts are automatically run when the diagram is being created or not)

 Diagram layer definition